antronerds/r2-tutorials/original/R2Tutorials.md

 Scope
 -----

--   Use R2 to generate a Kaplan graph by ‘annotated parameter’.
-Use tracks or combine two tracks to assign the group separation of a specific dataset.
+-   Use R2 to generate a Kaplan graph by ï¿½annotated parameterï¿½.
+Use
+    tracks or combine two tracks to assign the group separation of a specific dataset.